GooseOb/taraskevizer/README.md

 `Ня` should appear before a word where the first syllabe is stressed.
 At the moment, there is no way to check exactly if it is stressed.
 Algorithm makes some heuristics, but that's not enough to cover all cases.

-## Unwanted `Ў` in acronyms (WIP)

-It is advised to apply special constructions to acronyms to avoid unwanted changes.